allentv/MilestoneProject2/README.md

 * Sound clips were obtained from https://www.101soundboards.com/.
 * card images obtained from Etsy.com
 * logo obtained from https://flamingtext.com/.
+* fontawesome.com

 ### Acknowledgment

+* I would like to thank zara meerun, sofia meerun and behlal meerun for their input.